 Airport staff seem to tolerate sleepers, though they may wake you in the middle of the night to check IDs and tickets.

 At the time of this update, we have no reports from travellers commenting on safety issues at Miami Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s important to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Pro-tip: If you sleep in the public zone, don’t be surprised if you receive an early morning wake-up call.
 Security is known to make the rounds, waking people up as travellers arrive for morning flights.